-Switching torque M1 torque acting on the shaft during brake or clutch slip response.
+Switching torque M 1 torque acting on the shaft during brake or clutch slip Owitching torque in torque deting on the shall during brake or clutch ship response.

 Rated torque M2 switching torque specified by the manufacturer to identify the brake.